nledevil/svxweb_react/README.md

 # Getting Started with SVXWEB

-This project is aimed at creating a web configuration frontend for SVXLink
+This project is aimed at creating a web configuration frontend for SVXLink.
+Not all features are functional at the moment and this software is considered pre-alpha at the moment.

 ## Benefits